agude/agude.github.io/_drafts/2020-01-01-date_science_money.md

 six years older and once again looking for a job.
 I had seen what the academic job market was like by watching the people around me at CERN try and universally fail to land a tenure track job.
-So I decided to head back to where I was from---the Bay Area--and see what if I could make it as a data scientist with the help of the Insight program.
+So I decided to head back to where I was from---the Bay Area---and see if I could make it as a data scientist with the help of the Insight program.

 [leaving]: {% post_url 2018-01-19-should_i_get_a_phd %}